Sapling-Chores/SAPPTEK-HackPad/Journal.md

-## This is  a file of most of the images of updates and edits I went through during my projects (ignore if you dont want to feel the ultimate pain I felt during making this project!!).
+## This is  a file contains most of the images of updates and edits I went through during my projects (ignore if you dont want to feel the ultimate pain I felt during making this project!!).

 Top2Bottom = Start to finish